iuseaxcon/ZonK-Wrapper/README.md

 Credits
 ----------------------
-NanoCentral - For making ZonK Wrapper
+NanoCentral - For making ZonK Wrapper,
-JaheedFX - Inspiration
+JaheedFX - Inspiration,
-Autunm - Wrapping
+Autunm - Wrapping,
-Whoever made Scanning
+Whoever made Scanning,
-Chirality - Retcheck
+Chirality - Retcheck,
-You - For using and skidding my wrapper
+You - For using and skidding my wrapper,